Skip to main content

 The application must be in its original form, duly completed and signed by the applicant or the custodial parent/parents in the case of children younger than 18.

-• Confirmation in writing from the competent authorities that the applicant cannot obtain a passport issued by the home country, consulate or embassy.
+• Confirmation in writing from the competent authorities that you cannot obtain a passport issued by your home country, consulate or embassy.

-• If the applicant is in possession of a passport issued by his/her home country or a travel document issued by any other country, he/she must submit them with an application.
+• If you are in possession of a passport issued by your home country or a travel document issued by any other country, you must submit them with an application.

-• If an applicant has previously been issued a passport for foreign nationals from the Directorate of Immigration, he/she must submit it with an application for a new passport.
+• If you have previously been issued a passport for foreign nationals from the Directorate of Immigration, you must submit it with an application for a new passport.

 Application approved